jeanvirieux/Tomography_training/README.md

 ### Remark:
 ======

-This HFM library has been interfaced with Python and other langages.
+This HFM library has been interfaced with Python and other langages by the author.
 The Python binding has to be installed.
 Direct interface to C++ from Python3 can be from anaconda by install python and pybind11 (and also numpy and matplotlib)